teamniteo/niteoweb.jvzoo/README.rst

         JVZoo's `Product Name` of the purchased item.

     ``affiliate``
-        Affiliate ID of who referred the buyer.
+        Affiliate who referred the buyer.

     ``last_purchase_id``
         JVZoo's `Receipt ID` of the last purchase.
 This field gets updated